Access to clean water is a basic human right.

 Wells

-Last year Shelter Now Inc. was able to sink five wells in the driest areas.
-This year we have received a gift of $40 500 AUD to sink more wells.
-This will enable us to provide 9 new wells each 14 metres deep.
-The work started but then the rainy season arrived necessitating suspension of the work which became too dangerous.
+So far in 2025 Shelter Now was able to sink 9 wells in the driest areas in the north of Togo and also Benin, for the first time.
+We plan to instal 4 more wells of up to 60 metres deep.
+But more are needed.
+Some shallower wells are typically 14 meters deep.
 Much of the digging is carried out by hand except where rock is encountered.
 Then local officials assist by providing dynamite to blast through the rock.

-Each well provides water for about 200 people.
-The ladies especially are delighted not to have to spend six hours a day just carrying water on their heads from the nearest rivers.
-The well water also proves to be much cleaner choice compared to the river water.
+Each well costs about AUD 4,000 and provides water for about 300 people.
+The ladies especially are delighted not to have to spend so many hours a day just carrying water on their heads from the nearest rivers.
+The well water also proves to be much cleaner compared to the river water.

 Together with the local villagers Shelter Now installs water pipes from the wellspring to the village, making it possible for the village to enjoy fresh, clean drinking water throughout the whole year.